django-ses/django-ses/README.rst

 If you are using a proxy, please enable it via the env variables.

-If you user proxy server does not have a password try the following:
+If your proxy server does not have a password try the following:

 .. code-block:: python